mgastner/cartogram-cpp/README.md

 - If running `cmake -B build` gives you an error, it is likely that a dependency was not installed correctly.
 Rerun the appropriate commands above to install the required dependencies and try again.
 - If you get an error which mentions permission issues, try running the command that gave you the error with `sudo` prefixed, as done with `sudo make install -C build` above.
 - If `cmake` complains that it could not find a particular library, please try uninstalling it and installing it again.
 After reinstalling it, please also unlink it and link it with the `--force` flag.
+- If you get errors related to CGAL, it's likely you have another version of CGAL installed on your computer that is getting chosen instead of the one contained as a submodule within this repository.
+It's also possible that when cloning this repository, the `--recurse-submodule` flag was missing.
+Try running `git submodule init` and `git submodule update` in the root directory of the repository.

 ### Usage